All Episodes

 Well, it's not just war as hell.

-But now, unused fuel sometimes is dumped into our pristine and very brave oceans.
+into our pristine and very brave oceans.

-Saw a story on sea and ended, I think it was C. Some people, apparently there's a little oil washed up on shore somewhere.
+Saw a story on C and ended, I think it was C.

-And so some people, you know, went out there to do their good civic duty as human beings, and some dawn dishwashing detergent and some paper towels, and they're trying to clean the oil off of the rocks and so forth and out of the sand.
+And so some people, you know, went out there to do their good civic duty as human beings, doing some dawn dishwashing detergent and some paper towels, and they're trying to clean the oil off of the rocks and so forth and out of the sand.

 I'm just laughing at this.

-Eats it up, spits it out, or whatever you far more powerful than we are.
+Eats it up, spits it out or whatever.

-I think it's probably even more than 63%, because there aren't that many oil spills, other than, of course, these fighter pilots dumping their jet fuel.
+I think it's probably even more than 63% because there aren't that many oil spills.

-Here is uh I love passing this.
+I love passing this.

 I just love tweaking the new castrati.